 There will be a programme of training to give teams and athletes the chance to sample similar terrains and race in the run up to WOC 2015:

 View a map of the embargoed areas.

-The organisers of the bid for WOC 2015 are committed to making a minimum of £30,000 available for a development programme to help the International Orienteering Federation develop the sport.
+The organisers of WOC 2015 are committed to making a minimum of £30,000 available for a development programme to help the International Orienteering Federation develop the sport.
 It is anticipated that this will be used to assist less advantaged Federations prepare for and attend WOC 2015.

 We wish to maximise the exposure of orienteering and see the WOC as an ideal opportunity to showcase our sport through traditional and new social media.
 To help achieve this we have secured a budget to provide live TV coverage expected of the WOC.